dotnet/runtime/docs/coreclr/building/testing-with-corefx.md

 **NOTE:** The `BUILDTOOLS_OVERRIDE_RUNTIME` property no longer works.

+To run CoreFX tests with an updated System.Private.Corelib.dll, [use these instructions](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/developer-guide.md#testing-with-private-coreclr-bits).

+To build CoreFX against the updated System.Private.Corelib.dll - we need to update instructions.

 **Replace runtime between build.[cmd|sh] and build-tests.[cmd|sh]**

 Use the following instructions to test a change to the dotnet/coreclr repo using dotnet/corefx tests.
 Refer to the [CoreFx Developer Guide](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/developer-guide.md) for information about CoreFx build scripts.